Service families

 National

-RAF Families Federation: This guide from The Royal British Legion supports schools and settings to improve the provision of education to Service children and young people.
+The RAF Families Federation supports schools and settings to improve the provision of education to Service children and young people, including providing the Royal British Legion's Supporting Service Children in School in England: A Best Practice Guide.

 Norfolk

-Norfolk have produced a booklet to support schools across Norfolk develop their understanding of the Armed Forces Covenant, the Armed Forces Community and the Service Pupil Premium (SPP) which includes best practice examples from Norfolk schools and settings.
+Norfolk have produced a booklet (PDF, 1 MB) to support schools across Norfolk develop their understanding of the Armed Forces Covenant, the Armed Forces Community and the Service Pupil Premium (SPP) which includes best practice examples from Norfolk schools and settings.

 Scotty's Little Soldiers is a Norfolk-based UK charity that provides support to bereaved military children and young people aged 0-25 who have experienced the death of a parent who served in the British Forces.